 The bulk of the jury verdict was wage loss.
 More specifically the effect of the injury on Brian’s future earnings.
 I used a wage loss calculator to determine he had $180,000 in past wage losses and potentially $2,300,000 in future wage losses.
 (Learn more about calculating future wage loss here.)
 It's not that Brian can't ever work again, but that he can't continue this particular career with the railroad.

 If you sustained an injury that will likely keep you out of your current job indefinitely, then past and future wage loss are a consideration for you.
-Download this calculator to help to calculate your losses.
+Download the calculator below to help to calculate your losses.